 - Secure remote admin access using SSH key management

-Syteca works with more network protocols and types of remote access than any other product on the market, including Citrix, Terminal, Remote Desktop, Virtual Desktop Infrastructure (VDI), Virtual Network Computing (VNC), VMware, NetOP, Dameware, and others.
+Syteca supports more network protocols and remote access methods than any other product on the market, including Citrix, Terminal, Remote Desktop, Virtual Desktop Infrastructure (VDI), Virtual Network Computing (VNC), VMware, NetOP, Dameware, and others.

 7. Vendor management policy

 A vendor management policy (VMP) can help your organization with third-party information security risk management.
-A VMP prescribes how your organization identifies and deals with potentially risky vendors.
-It may also outline preferred measures for preventing cyber incidents caused by third parties.
+A VMP specifies how your organization handles cooperation with vendors and identifies third-party risks.
+It should also outline preferred measures for preventing cyber incidents caused by third parties.

-In addition to mitigating direct third-party risks, a VMP may address supply chain issues by describing how your organization verifies the compliance of third-party IT infrastructure with your cybersecurity requirements.
+In addition to mitigating direct third-party risks, a VMP may address supply chain issues by describing how your organization verifies third-party IT infrastructure compliance with your cybersecurity requirements.

 Syteca’s third-party monitoring capabilities allow your organization to:

-- Get video records and monitor RDP sessions of third parties in your system
+- Monitor and record RDP sessions of third parties in your system

 - Search through vendors’ activity logs using multiple parameters, such as visited URLs, opened apps, and typed keystrokes